dublin74/DroneTrace/README.md

 ## Note

-You can click on any marker on the map and it will open up an info window showing the necessary details like starting marker(green), intermediate marker(blue) or destination marker(red).
-Additional information available such as the timestamp, latitude, and longitude coordinates for that marker in the info window.
+You can click on any marker on the map, and it will open up an info window showing the necessary details like the starting marker(green), intermediate marker(blue) or destination marker(red).
+Additional information is available, such as the timestamp, latitude, and longitude coordinates for that marker in the info window.

 You can change the default speed by changing the variable `droneSpeed` in `MapContainer.jsx`.